RediIssac/Quiz-Web/README.md

 # Quiz-Website

-# to run the frontend
+To run the frontend
- 1, go to frontend folder directory on your terminal 2, type "npm start"
+* go to frontend folder directory on your terminal
+* type "npm start"

 What does the website do?